wingedkiwi/ubuntu-baseimage/README.md

 <a name="upgrading_os"></a>
 ### Upgrading the operating system inside the container

-Upgrading inside the container would violate docker best practices.
-This baseimage is always kept up to date using an [Automated Build](https://hub.docker.com/r/wingedkiwi/baseimage-docker/) on Docker Hub.
+Upgrading inside the container would violate docker best practices. _ubuntu-baseimage_ is always kept up to date using an [Automated Build](https://hub.docker.com/r/wingedkiwi/ubuntu-baseimage/) on Docker Hub.
 Simply rebuilt your container using this baseimage.